dillondoxey/vault-aws-workshop/docs/vault-0.md

 ![:scale 15%](images/vault_logo_y.png)

 ???
-This workshop introduces students to Vault.
+This workshop introduces students to Vault specifically using AWS.

-It is cloud agnostic.
+Vault is not limited to just AWS, and can be used in really any hybrid-cloud configuration, and with Vault Enterprise we can include features like scaling and replication as an example to support enterprise scale deployments!

 ---
 layout: true